Read the story here (1 Samuel 23:7-24:22, 2 Samuel 7:1-16). May God open your heart for what He wants to show you today.

-Prophet David was successful in fighting against Goliath, but often he could not enjoy a peaceful life as many of his enemies wanted to kill him because of jealousy and power.
+Prophet David was successful in fighting against Goliath, but his life was full of injustice, suffering, war and danger.
+Many of his enemies wanted to kill him because of jealousy and power.

-While he was being pursued by people who brought him great suffering, he looked up to God for guidance, wisdom, strength and justice.
-He knew God was the one who would carry out justice and vengeance in His way in His timing.
+While he was being pursued by people who brought him great suffering, he always looked up to God for guidance, wisdom, strength and justice.
+He knew God was the one who would carry out real justice and vengeance in His own way and in His timing.
+David was willing to wait for God to carry out His plan.